Hibb-bb/hibb-bb.github.io/index.md

 <img class="profile-picture" src="IMG_2092.jpeg">

 Hi!
 I am Dennis(Yu-Hsuan).<br>
+Currently, I am looking for a Master Degree in the US.
-Currently, I am currently working as a research assistant at [Natural Language Processing and Sentiment Analysis Lab](https://academiasinicanlplab.github.io/), Academia Sinica. <br>
+Previously, I worked as a research assistant at [Natural Language Processing and Sentiment Analysis Lab](https://academiasinicanlplab.github.io/), Academia Sinica. <br>
-I graduated from National Central University, with a Bachelor degree of Science in Computer Science.
+I graduated from National Central University, with a Bachelor degree of Science in Computer Science, and was very lucky to be advised by [Prof. Hung-Hsuan Chen](https://in.ncu.edu.tw/~hhchen/index.html).

 ## Research Interest